-5.20 Floating quantifiers
+3.5.20 Floating quantifiers

-As a general rule, Basque can be said not to allow floating quantifiers, except for (a concrete use of) oro 'all'.
-Recall that oro is the only Basque universal D-quantifier that can appear without the D (210) or with the D combined with the nominal expression -not with the quantifier itself- (211a,b).
+As a general rule, Basque can be said not to allow floating quantifiers, except for (a concrete use of) oro 'all' (cf. Artiagoitia 2003, Duguine 2003, to appear).
+Recall that oro is the only Basque universal D-quantifier that can appear without the D (214) or with the D combined with the nominal expression -not with the quantifier itself- (215a,b).
 The rest of universal D-quantifiers need to appear combined with the D in order to be grammatical (cf. section 3).
-Examples repeated from (102c), and (107a,b).
+Examples repeated from (103c), and (108a,b).

-- (210) Ikasle oro-k lan bat egin zuen ikasgaia gaindi-tze-ko. student all-erg work one-abs make aux.sg subject-D.sg-abs pass-nom-gen 'All of the students must write a paper to pass the subject.' - (211) a.
-[Ikasle-ek oro-k] lan bat egin zuten ikasgaia gaindi-tze-ko. student-D.pl.erg all-erg work one-abs make aux.pl subj-D.sg pass-nom-gen 'All the students must write a paper to pass the subject.' - b. \[Ikasle oro-ek] lan bat egin zuten ikasgaia gaindi-tze-ko. student all-erg work one-abs make aux.pl subj.-D.sg pass-nom-gen
+- (214) Ikasle oro-k lan bat egin zuen ikasgaia gaindi-tze-ko. student all-erg work one-abs make aux.sg subject-D.sg-abs pass-nom-gen 'All of the students must write a paper to pass the subject.' - (215) a.
+[Ikasle-ek oro-k] lan bat egin zuten ikasgaia gaindi-tze-ko. student-D.pl.erg all-erg work one-abs make aux.pl subj-D.sg pass-nom-gen 'All the students must write a paper to pass the subject.'

+b. \[Ikasle oro-ek] lan bat egin zuten ikasgaia gaindi-tze-ko. student all-erg work one-abs make aux.pl subj.-D.sg pass-nom-gen

-The D in (211) can be replaced by a demonstrative (212), repeated from (108).
+The D in (215) can be replaced by a demonstrative (216), repeated from (109).

-- (212) a.
+- (216) a.
 [Ikasle hauek oro-k] lan bat egin zuten ikasgaia gaindi-tze-ko. student these.erg all.erg work one-abs make aux.pl subj-D.sg pass-nom-gen 'All these students must write a paper to pass the subject.' - b.
 [Lagun hauek-in oro-rekin] joango naiz. friend these-com all-com go.fut aux.sg 'I'll go with all these friends.'